-- i) A casual employee shall mean an employee engaged on a day to day basis. - ii)a) A casual employee shall not: - 1. replace an employee of the employer on a permanent basis. - b) An employee engaged under this clause for a period in excess of 12 months may request that the employer review the nature of their engagement. - 1. a review under subclause (ii)(b) shall examine whether or not the position is more appropriately filled by a permanent employee.
-In undertaking this review the employer shall have regard to the following matters:

-- the genuine operational reasons that align with the nature of the role; - the service requirements of the position; - the seasonal nature of the role: - if the position is contingent upon external funding; and any other relevant matter.
-As a result of a review conducted under paragraph (ii)(b) an employee may be invited to apply for a permanent position with the employer. - iii) A casual employee shall be paid the hourly rate for ordinary hours worked in accordance with clause 19, Hours of Work. - iv) Casual employees who work on Saturday and/or Sunday are entitled to penalty rates prescribed by clause 19B.
-The penalties are calculated on the ordinary hourly rate. - v) Casual employees who work outside the relevant spread of hours identified at clause 19C(i) and (ii) are entitled to a shift penalty.
-The penalty is calculated on the ordinary hourly rate. - vi) Subject to clause 20A(viii), a casual employee will not be offered to work overtime in a position held by a permanent employee of the employer, if such permanent employee is available to work that overtime.
+- (i) A casual employee shall mean an employee engaged on a day-to-day basis. - (ii) - (a) A casual employee shall not: - (1) replace an employee of the Employer on a permanent basis. - (b) An employee engaged under this clause for a period in excess of 12 months may request that the Employer review the nature of their engagement. - (1) a review under subclause (ii)(b) shall examine whether or not the position is more appropriately filled by a permanent employee.
+In undertaking this review the Employer shall have regard to the following matters: - the genuine operational reasons that align with the nature of the role; - the service requirements of the position; and - the seasonal nature of the role: - (2) if the position is contingent upon external funding; and any other relevant matter.
+As a result of a review conducted under paragraph (ii)(b) an employee may be invited to apply for a permanent position with the Employer. - (iii) A casual employee shall be paid the hourly rate for ordinary hours worked in accordance with clause 21, Hours of Work. - (iv) Casual employees who work on Saturday and/or Sunday are entitled to penalty rates prescribed by clause 21B.
+The penalties are calculated on the ordinary hourly rate. - (v) Casual employees who work outside the relevant spread of hours identified at clause 21C(i) and (ii) are entitled to a shift penalty.
+The penalty is calculated on the ordinary hourly rate. - (vi) Subject to clause 22A(viii), a casual employee will not be offered to work overtime in a position held by a permanent employee of the Employer, if such permanent employee is available to work that overtime.
 Overtime shall be paid where a casual employee works outside the ordinary hours for that position.
-In cases where there are no ordinary hours for the position, overtime shall be paid for the hours worked in excess of those prescribed in Clause 19, Hours of Work. - vii) In addition to the amounts prescribed by subclause (ii) of this clause, a twenty-five percent loading, calculated on the ordinary hourly rate, shall be paid.
+In cases where there are no ordinary hours for the position, overtime shall be paid for the hours worked in excess of those prescribed in Clause 21, Hours of Work.

+- (vii) In addition to the amounts prescribed by subclause (ii) of this clause, a twenty-five percent loading, calculated on the ordinary hourly rate, shall be paid.
 This loading shall not attract any penalty.
-This loading shall be paid in lieu of all leave (including but not limited to annual leave, long service leave and sick leave) and severance pay, except for paid parental leave prescribed by the Agreement.
-Casual loading is not payable on overtime. - viii) Casual employees engaged on a regular and systematic basis shall: - a) Have access to annual assessment under the employer's salary system. - b) Have their service as a casual counted as service for the purpose of calculating long service leave where the service as a casual employee is continuous with their appointment to a permanent position on employer's structure.
-In calculating the long service leave entitlement in such cases there shall be a deduction of the long service leave accrued whilst the employee was employed as a casual. - ix) Carer's entitlements shall be available for casual employees as set out in subclause 22B of this Agreement. - x) Bereavement entitlements shall be available for casual employees as set out in subclause 22J(v) of this Agreement.
+This loading shall be paid in lieu of annual leave, sick leave and severance pay.
+Casual loading is not payable on overtime. - (viii) Casual employees engaged on a regular and systematic basis shall: - (a) Have access to annual assessment under the Employer's salary system. - (ix) Carer's entitlements shall be available for casual employees as set out in subclause 24B of this Agreement. - (x) Bereavement entitlements shall be available for casual employees as set out in subclause 24J(v) of this Agreement.

-28. Job share employment
+30. Job share employment